deepakmandhani/android-interview-questions/README.md

 [x] Difference between `View.GONE` and `View.INVISIBLE`?

-* What is the difference between a regular bitmap and a nine-patch image?
+[x] What is the difference between a regular bitmap and a nine-patch image?

-* Tell about the bitmap pool.
+[x] Tell about the bitmap pool.
 [Mindorks](https://blog.mindorks.com/how-to-use-bitmap-pool-in-android-56c71a55533c)

-* How to avoid memory leaks in Android?
+[x] How to avoid memory leaks in Android?

 * What are widgets on Home-Screen in Android?

-* What is AAPT?
+[x] What is AAPT?

-* How do you find memory leaks in Android applications?
+[x] How do you find memory leaks in Android applications?

-* How do you troubleshoot a crashing application?
+[x] How do you troubleshoot a crashing application?

-* Why should you avoid to run non-ui code on the main thread?
+[x] Why should you avoid to run non-ui code on the main thread?

-* How did you support different types of resolutions?
+[x] How did you support different types of resolutions?

+[x] What is Doze?

-* What is Doze?
-What about App Standby?
+* What about App Standby?

-* What can you use for background processing in Android?
+[x] What can you use for background processing in Android?

-* What is ORM?
+[x] What is ORM?
 How does it work?

-* What is a Loader?
+[x] What is a Loader?

+[x] What is the NDK

-* What is the NDK and why is it useful?
+* Why NDK is useful?

 * What is the StrictMode?
 [Mindorks](https://blog.mindorks.com/use-strictmode-to-find-things-you-did-by-accident-in-android-development-4cf0e7c8d997)

-* What is Lint?
+[x] What is Lint?
 What is it used for?

-* What is a `SurfaceView`?
+[x] What is a `SurfaceView`?

 * What is the difference between `ListView` and `RecyclerView`?